EnterpriseDB/repmgr/FAILOVER.rst

 it can reconnect when needed (the command line option --initdb-no-pwprompt will set up a password-less superuser).

-By default the witness server will listen on port 5499; this value can be overridden with the -l/--local-port option.
+By default the witness server will listen on port 5499; this value can be overridden by explicitly providing the port number in the conninfo string in repmgr.conf.
+(Note that it is also possible to specify the port number with the -l/--local-port option, however this option is now deprecated and will be overridden by a port setting in the conninfo string).

 Start the repmgrd daemons
 -------------------------